consoledotdev/home/content/tools/server-monitoring.md

 {{< nav-wrapper id="wrapper-6" anchor-name="self-hosted-monitoring-tools" >}}

-### Self-hosted monitoring tools
+### Self-hosted server monitoring tools

-We reviewed 12 self-hosted monitoring tools.
+We reviewed 12 self-hosted server monitoring tools.
 The best option is:
 [Grafana + Prometheus](#grafana-prometheus) but we also liked [InfluxDB + Telegraf](#influxdb-telegraf).